 On the program, small villages full of charm such as Monopoli and Polignano a mare as well as the city of Lecce “The baroque Florence of Puglia” and sublime beaches with clear waters and to finish you will test an incredible gastronomy, our palates still remember it!

-As you know, we love to write down all our good addressesand points of interest on a map to facilitate our readers’ stay.
-Of course we share this map below with you:
+As you know, we love to put all our good addressesand points of interest on a map to make our readers’ stay easier.
+Of course, we share this map with you below:

-We thank you for reading all the way through, don’t hesitate to leave us a note below to tell us if you are planning this trip, or to ask any questions you may have, we will answer you with great pleasure!
+We wish you an excellent trip!
+Don’t hesitate to leave us a little note or 5 stars below, if you’re planning this trip, to ask any questions you may have, here or on Instagram, we’ll answer you with great pleasure.